RZR666/CI_throttle/README.md

 ##How it works

-1 first clean up old logins
+* first clean up old logins
-2 Count matching IP address and type (optional, useful if more than one throttle type.
-IE: logins, submissions) 3 Compare to limit
+* Count matching IP address and type (optional, useful if more than one throttle type.
+IE: logins, submissions)
+* Compare to limit

-..+If over limit, show error 503
+  * If over limit, show error 503
-..+if not over, return number of attempts
+  * if not over, return number of attempts

 ##Usage
 ###install
-+ put MY_model, Throttle_model and Throttle library in correct locations (see file structure above)
+* put MY_model, Throttle_model and Throttle library in correct locations (see file structure above)

 ###initialize
 in your controller __construct() or in a function, call